jennaguu/personal-website/posts/planmate.md

 ---

 ### Summary
-PlanMatete is an iOS app that helps ....
+PlanMate is an iOS app that helps ....
 I worked as a backend developer to help create this application as part of a 2-week hack challenge hosted by Cornell AppDev.

 ### Relevant technologies
 - Flask, SQLalchemy